Faraud-B/Unity/AR Map/README.md

 - Mall's map recognition
 - Ability to click on buildings to see related brand information
-- Path Finding to see the route to a specific brand
+- Pathfinding to see the route to a specific brand
 - Translation into several languages
 - Animated 3D models